 Lakhamari

-Dense and emphatically crunchy, snapping into shards that slowly dissolve into a buttery, mildly sweet richness.
+Dense and emphatically hard, snapping with a crisp crack into shards that slowly dissolve into a buttery, mildly sweet richness.
 Not cloying but deeply satisfying, the kind of sweet made to keep for weeks of celebration.

 A low-water, ghee-rich stiff dough fries into a hard, shatteringly crisp structure rather than a fluffy one.
 Slow frying at moderate heat dries the dough through, locking in a long-keeping crunch.